proxmox/proxmox-backup/docs/proxmox-file-restore/description.rst

-Command line tool for restoring files and directories from Proxmox Backup archives.
+Command-line tool for restoring files and directories from Proxmox Backup archives.
 In contrast to proxmox-backup-client, this supports both container/host and VM backups.